BjoernRave/i18n-magic/README.md

 The command will:

 1. Scan all files matching your glob patterns for translation usage
+2. Automatically determine which namespaces each key belongs to based on the file location
-2. Identify missing translation keys in your default locale
+3. Identify missing translation keys in your default locale
-3. Prompt you to provide translations for each missing key
+4. Prompt you to provide translations for each missing key
-4. Automatically translate to all other configured locales using AI
+5. Automatically translate to all other configured locales using AI
-5. Save the new translations to your JSON files
+6. Save the new translations to the appropriate namespace files

 This is useful for:

 - Adding new translations during development
 - Ensuring all translation keys have corresponding values
 - Maintaining translation consistency across locales
+- Automatically organizing translations into the correct namespaces

 ### `replace`